strannik19/td_devel/ELT/Install_GCFR_Requirements_SLES11SP1/README.md

 download.sh
 ===========
-Downloads the required versions from all free packages.
+Downloads the required versions of all free packages.
 Download of official SLES RPMs must still be done individually.

 install.sh
 ==========